justmoon/dassie/packages/lib-reactive/README.md

 > I'll never forget this!

-Stores are a special type of topic.
-When you emit a reducer to a store, the store will apply the reducer to its last emitted value (or its `initialValue` if this is the first event) and emit the result.
+Stores are stateful topics.
+They provide methods `read` and `write` which allows you access and modify their internal state.
+You can also call `update` and pass a reducer which accepts the previous state and returns a new state.
+Whenever the state changes, the store will emit the new state so you can listen to it.
+When creating a new store, you can pass an `initialValue`.

 That means that stores are effectively stateful topics.
 Let's see an example.